-The question the court must answer is whether False Claims Act (FCA) realtors – that is, whistleblowers – must rely on the statute of limitations in the FCA when the government declines to intervene in the case?
-If so, does the three-year statute of limitations begin at the date the whistleblower learns of the alleged false claim, or at the date the government learns of the alleged false claim?
+The question the court must answer is how whistleblowers under the False Claims Act (FCA), known as “relators,” must rely on the statute of limitations in the FCA when the government declines to intervene in the case.
+In that circumstance, the question the Court sought to address was whether the three-year statute of limitations begins at the date the whistleblower learns of the alleged false claim, or at the date the government learns of the alleged false claim?

 In short, when does the statute of limitations clock start running in a False Claims Act (FCA) case when the government declines to intervene in a whistleblower case?